2022 Ohio Bobcats football team

 Ohio went on the road for wins over rival Miami (OH) and Ball State.
 Rourke threw tor 362 yards and 3 touchdowns against the RedHawks but suffered a season ending torn ACL against the Cardinals.
 Ohio was forced to rely on its running game and defense.
 The Bobcats ran for 224 yards with 148 and two touchdowns coming from MAC Freshman of the Year Sieh Bangura.
 Ohio's defense forced three turnovers and held the Cardinals to 18 points.
 With Rourke and Parker Navarro out for the season Ohio turned to CJ Harris at quarterback to wrap up the division against Bowling Green.
 Harris led the Bobcats to a 38–14 win.
 Again, it was the running game and defense that led the way as the Falcons were held to 279 yards of offense.
 Prior to the season the university installed new turf in Peden Stadium.
-The field at Peden was christened "Frank Solich Field" after the MAC's all-time coaching wins leader to whom Albin was a long time assistant and replaced after Solich's retirement before the prior season.
+The field at Peden was christened "Frank Solich Field" after the MAC's all-time coaching wins leader to whom Albin was a long time assistant.
 With the win over Bowling Green, Ohio remained unbeaten on the new field.
-After the regular season Albin was named MAC Coach of the Year.
+After the regular season Albin was named MAC Coach of the Year after bringing the Bobcats back from their first losing season in 13 years after he took over the program on short notice following the unexpected retirement of Solich prior to the 2021 season.
+In spite of missing the last three and a half games of the season Kurtis Rourke became Ohio's first winner of the Vern Smith Leadership Award for MAC Player of the Year which has been given out since 1982.